 Core Values serve as the foundation of an organization.
 They identify the beliefs that an agency holds dear and strive to uphold in action every day.
-Every decision is ultimately held up to the litmus test of whether or not it aligns or is contrary to agency values.
-It underpins and shapes the philosophical attitudes of the culture.
+Every decision ultimately is held up to the litmus test of whether or not it aligns or is contrary to agency values.
+It underpins and shapes the philosophical attitudes of the Agency's culture.

-The 2020-2025 process held thoughtful discussions on the core values and present them below.
+The 2020-2025 process held thoughtful discussions on the core values and presents them below.
 Additional time was spent on articulating examples of how values are "lived" at NEMCSA to increase staff and community understanding of these principles.